 Saint-Paul-Trois-Châteaux

-The beautiful Notre Dame Cathedral, a marvel of history.
+The pretty Notre Dame Cathedral, a marvel of history.

 The market